jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 3-neuron.py - Adds the cost method which calculates the cost of the model using logistic regression.

 ### 4-neuron.py - Adds the evaluate method which evaluates the neuron's predictions.

+### 5-neuron.py - Adds the a method to calculate one pass of gradient descent on the neuron.